-If not, why?
-All organizations should have dedicated safety officer’s that is work with other staff to improve the workplace safety and culture.
+All organizations should have dedicated safety officers that work together with other staff to improve workplace safety and culture.
 But what does the government say about it?
 The US Department of Labor website states:

-- Make sure that management is leading by example and taking safety seriously.
+Make sure that management is leading by example and taking safety seriously.
 When everyone is on the same page, improving workplace safety is a far more attainable goal.